mami-project/pathspider/doc/intro.rst

 TCP.

 As a generalized tool for controlled experimental A/B testing of path impairment, PATHspider fills a gap in the existing Internet active measurement software ecosystem.
-Existing active measurement platforms, such as RIPE Atlas [RIPEAtlas]_, OONI [Filasto12]_, or Netalyzr [Kreibich10]_, were built to measure absolute performance and connectivity between a pair of endpoints under certain conditions.
-The results obtainable from each of these can of course be compared to each other to simulate A/B testing.
-However, the measurement data obtained from these platforms provide a less controlled view than can be achieved with PATHspider, given coarser scheduling of measurements in each state.
+Existing active measurement platforms, such as RIPE Atlas [RIPEAtlas]_, OONI [Filasto12]_, or Netalyzr [Kreibich10]_, measure absolute performance and connectivity between a pair of endpoints under certain conditions.
+The results obtainable from each of these can be compared to each other to simulate A/B testing.
+However, the measurement data from these platforms provide a less controlled view than can be achieved with PATHspider, given coarser scheduling of measurements in each state.

 Given PATHspider's modular design and implementation in Python, plugins to perform measurements for any transport protocol or extension are easy to